imarkonis/ithaca_dataset/docs/methodology_long_v1.0.md

 ## 1. Design principles

-- The dataset is a **probabilistic** representation of 1982–2021 change in the terrestrial water cycle over global land, built so that no single input product is privileged: dataset choice is resolved by Monte Carlo sampling from performance-based probabilities rather than by a single best-estimate merge.
+- The dataset is a **probabilistic** representation of P and E in the 1982–2021 period over global land with emphasis in its change, built so that no single input product is privileged: dataset choice is resolved by Monte Carlo sampling from performance-based probabilities rather than by a single best-estimate merge.
-- Two derived axes are the primary distributed quantities: net atmospheric moisture supply **Δ(P−E)** ("water availability") and land–atmosphere water exchange intensity **Δ(P+E)/2** ("water flux").
-The latter is a *flux* metric, framed as exchange intensification — not a velocity or residence time.
-- Change is defined throughout as the difference of two equal 20-year means: **2002–2021 minus 1982–2001**, with full-period (40-yr) linear trends provided as a complementary metric.
 - Sampling is stratified by **IPCC AR6 region × biome**, so spatial coherence of dataset selection is preserved within physically meaningful units rather than drawn independently per grid cell.
+- Weights reflect different weighting strategies, with the main one (base) used for the final dataset prioritizing change.
+The other 7 weight approaches are used for sensitivity analysis.

 ## 2. Input datasets